Sorry, you need to enable JavaScript to visit this website.

 For more information about upcoming events visit our events pages.

-• To give students the opportunity to carry out focused research under close supervision.
+• to carry out focussed research in the discipline under close supervision;

 Learning outcomes